 Do you offer discounts to groups or schools?

-There is a special discount for school groups for our in-house summer productions.
-For more information email email@example.com
+We offer discounts for school groups for some of our productions.
+We also offer family tickets up to 6 people.
+For more information email firstname.lastname@example.org

 Do I need to buy a ticket for my baby?

 You do not need to purchase a ticket for children under 18-months.